OrangeTurtle197/school/README.md

 # school
-School projects
-You should ignore this if you're a random user as this is just for my teachers (and me)
+School projects, you should ignore this if you're a random user as this is just for my teachers (and me)